zencart/documentation/content/user/products/products_shippable_and_downloadable.md

 Next, let's look at a Download Product, one that is ONLY a Download

-Downloads are NOT set to Virtual Product and NOT set to Always Free Shipping ... they are already "recognized" as Free shipping by virtue of the Download filename on the Attributes ...
+Downloads are NOT set to Virtual Product and NOT set to Always Free Shipping.
+They are already "recognized" as Free shipping by virtue of the Download filename on the Attributes.

 Check the settings are: